waynodiablo/Oystercard/practice_project_week/presentation_guidelines.md

 # Practice project presentation guidelines

 * You'll have 8 minutes to present.
+You don't have to use all the time if you don't want to.

-* Practice your presentation to make sure it flows smoothly, and to make sure you keep to the time limit.
+* Practice your presentation so it flows smoothly and is within the time limit.

 * Focus your presentation on the technical details of how your project works.
 Try to show the core technical accomplishment in your app.
 This might involve a diagram that explains the architecture, a flow diagram of information moving through the app, or a very quick code walkthrough of a crucial algorithm in your code.